Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

 1. From the start menu  search and select **Control panel** then select **System and Security**.

 1. Select **Microsoft Monitoring Agent** and on **Microsoft Monitoring Agent properties** window.
 You can review your configuration there and verify that the agent is connected.

+  >**Note**: This onboarding process allows you to extend the security monitoring and management capabilities of Defender for Cloud to your on-premises Windows servers.

 ## Review
 In this lab, you will complete the following tasks: